kokonattuDream/DiscussionBoard-UI/README.md

 # Discussion Board

-This is a discussion board that users can create a post on the website.
-They can reply to other's post to communicate
+This is a discussion board that users can communicate with other people on the website.
+It currently supports below features

-with other users.
-They can also share pictures in the post.
+- Registeration, Log in/out

+- View posts

+- Search posts based on the target region, category and keyword

+- Create a post (Only for sign-in users)

+- Share a picture in the post (Only for sign-in users)

+- Reply to a post (Only for sign-in users)

 URL:
 https://discussion-board-front-end.herokuapp.com/